 8. Teach children to forgive and make amends

-Healthy families teach its members how to apologize, and forgive others when someone makes a mistake.
+Healthy families teach its members how to apologize, and forgive others when someone makes a mistake rather than harboring anger and jealousy.
 It teaches children to take responsibility for their actions.
+Try to have fun family rituals, which are special to your family, to increase the sense of belongingness.